stealth/opmsg/README.md

 libcrypto is outdated, but its recommended to use the brainpool curves which dont keep any secrets about how their group parameters were selected.

-**Note:** *opmsg*s printing versions earlier than `opmsg: version=1.2` have had a weakness that left the personas RSA's (public) **e** value integrity-unprotected during `--import`.
-This could lallow attackers to mount MiM attacks that downgrade **e** to 1.
-Its recommended to update to the newest version, which correctly hashes the whole RSA pubkey and detects such tampering during `--import`.
-It is unlikely that such an attack goes unnoticed, as wrong message signatures would most likely be detected during operation, but if in doubt you can use the `rsa-check` script to check your local keystore to not contain any Exponent values of 1.
-In either case, update your *opmsg* to be on the safe side.
-As a bonus you would also get the new and shiny *aes-gcm* and *aes-ctr* cipher modes!

 Persona linking - if required
 -----------------------------